MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-spfx.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/provisioning-commands.png" alt-text="Screenshot showing the provisioning commands":::

-1. You can monitor the progress by watching the dialogs in the bottom right corner.
+   You can monitor the progress by watching the dialogs in the bottom right corner.
 After a few seconds, you will see the following notice:

    :::image type="content" source="../assets/images/teams-toolkit-v2/provision-complete.png" alt-text="Screenshot showing the provisioning complete dialog.":::

-1. Once provisioning is complete, select **Deploy to the cloud**.
+1. After provisioning is complete, select **Deploy to the cloud**.

 1. Currently, automated deployment is not available.
 A dialog will pop up prompting you to build and deploy manually.
-Press **Build SharePoint Package**.
+Select **Build SharePoint Package**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/build-sharepoint-package.png" alt-text="Screenshot for the Build Sharepoint Package dialog":::